UKCloud/documentation/articles/vmware/vmw-faq-vls.md

 Benefits of VLS include:

-- VMware costs are entirely OPEX with no up-front payments.
+- VMware costs under VLS are flexible and based upon actual provisioned workloads and additional commissioned functionality.
+It's not tied to licence ownership or CPU point.

 - VLS is entirely flexible, so can scale up and down, matching your requirements.
 Any under-consumption rolls into funding the next 12 months after the contract term.

 - You can change both licence type and quantity  with no penalty to meet requirements.

 - An easier and more cost-effective adoption of new VMware technologies.
-For example, you can avoid the upfront CAPEX and on-premises implementation challenges and costs normally associated with products such as NSX, vSAN and vCFem.
+For example, you can avoid the upfront CAPEX and on-premises implementation challenges and costs normally associated with products such as NSX, vSAN, vCloud Foundation or Horizon.

 - You can adopt new VMware products as soon as they arrive on the VCPP product usage guide.